suixinio/quant/README.md

 ## Brief

-Quants trader tool
+1.Quants trader tool for bitcoin

-rebuild from samaritan and pholcus
+2.Rebuild from samaritan

 ## Support